January 11, 2021

 COVID Vaccine Ingredients

 There are two COVID-19 messenger-ribonucleic acid (mRNA) vaccines currently authorized for emergent use in the United States: the Pfizer-BioNTech and the Moderna vaccines.
-Conventional vaccines rely on weakened and inactivated pathogens or a fragment of the pathogen to trigger an immune response.
-In contrast, the COVID-19 mRNA vaccines use a novel approach by which mRNA is delivered into our cells to provide the genetic instructions for our own cells to “temporarily” make a “specific” viral protein that triggers an immune response.
+A third vaccine developed by Johnson &Johnson (J&J) Janssen uses a viral vector platform.
+Conventional vaccines, rely on weakened and inactivated pathogens or a fragment of the pathogen to trigger an immune response.
+In contrast, the COVID-19 mRNA vaccines use a new approach by which mRNA is delivered into our cells to provide the genetic instructions for our own cells to “temporarily” make a “specific” viral protein (the coronavirus spike protein) that triggers an immune response.
+The J&J COVID-19 vaccine is a type of “replication-incompetent vector vaccine.”
+This vaccine also contains the genetic instructions to express a stabilized coronavirus spike protein, but instead of mRNA, these instructions are delivered via DNA stored inside a modified vector virus (Adenovirus 26).
+This adenovirus has been engineered to enter the human cells and deliver the desired genetic information without replicating itself or causing illness.
+Once inside the cells, the DNA encoding for the coronavirus spike protein can be read by the cell and transcribed into mRNA.
+At this point, the J&J vaccine acts similarly to the mRNA vaccines.

 The Pfizer-BioNTech COVID-19 vaccine is made of the following ingredients: